pypa/twine/docs/index.rst

 Keyring is installed with Twine but for some systems (Linux mainly) may require `additional installation steps`_.

-Once Twine is installed, use the ``keyring`` program to set a username and password to use for each package index (repository) to which you may upload.
+Once Twine is installed, use the ``keyring`` program to set a username and password to use for each repository to which you may upload.

 For example, to set a username and password for PyPI: